zephyrproject-rtos/zephyr/doc/kernel/services/smp/smp.rst

 (see :kconfig:option:`CONFIG_ARCH_HAS_DIRECTED_IPIS`), then the architecture also provides a :c:func:`arch_sched_directed_ipi` call, which when invoked will flag an interrupt on the specified CPUs.
-When an interrupt is flagged on the CPUs, the :c:func:`z_sched_ipi` function implmented in the scheduler will get invoked on those CPUs.
+When an interrupt is flagged on the CPUs, the :c:func:`z_sched_ipi` function implemented in the scheduler will get invoked on those CPUs.
 The expectation is that these APIs will evolve over time to encompass more functionality (e.g. cross-CPU calls), and that the scheduler-specific calls here will be implemented in